arran8901/chainlog-lang/README.md

 A collection of standard library predicates are found in `chainlog-lang/lib.pl`.
 This includes predicates such as `find_all/3` which are not expressible in pure Chainlog.

 The interpreter can be executed using any Prolog implementation by consulting `chainlog-lang/interpreter.pl`, optionally consulting `chainlog-lang/lib.pl`, and optionally consulting a Chainlog file.
+From there, one can submit a Chainlog query by calling metapredicate `chainlog_query(:Goal)`, or simulate a message call to see resultant actions by calling `chainlog_msg(+MsgTerm, +MsgCtx, -ActionsList)`.
 For example, in SWI-Prolog:
 ```
 swipl chainlog-lang/interpreter.pl
 ?- ['chainlog-lang/lib.pl'].
+?- chainlog_query(3 < 4)
 ```
 Alternatively, use the provided interactive interpreter `gochl`.
+See below for details.

 ## Interactive Interpreter
 An interactive Chainlog interpreter written in Go is provided in `cli/gochl.go`.